 9. Study with Friends

-Studying middle school history is a lot of fun.
-The stakes aren’t as high as high school, but the kids are ready for more learning and discussion.
+It’s fun to homeschool middle school history!
+The stakes aren’t as high as in high school, but the kids are ready for more learning and discussion.

 Relax, take your time, and do a few projects along the way.